 A business must reach a certain turnover before it is legally required to register to itself for VAT.
 Currently this threshold is where your taxable turnover is £85,000 (this changes every year on the 1 April so it is worth keeping an eye on it).

 What is Taxable Turnover?
 This is the value of your sales that would be relevant for charging 20%.
-To calculate whether you should be VAT registered you would need to exclude any sales that would be exempt from VAT that are not exempt from VAT (such as insurance or some financial services).
+To calculate whether you should be VAT registered you would need to exclude any sales that would be exempt from VAT (such as insurance or some financial services).

 You must monitor your turnover if you feel you are approaching the threshold because the threshold of £85,000 is based on your previous 12 month period on a rolling basis.